iPhone 17e may look the same, but one upgrade could make a difference

 Published By: Shubham Arora | Published: Feb 11, 2026, 08:43 PM (IST)

 Apple is likely to unveil the iPhone 17e later this month as the follow-up to the iPhone 16e.
 Based on current leaks, the new model may not look very different from its predecessor.
 Most of the changes seem to be happening inside rather than on the outside.
-Also Read: i-relief! iPhone 18 Pro price may remain same as iPhone 17 Pro, here's why
+Also Read: Satellite internet on iPhones? iPhone 18 Pro leak suggests big upgrade

 The iPhone 16e was launched in February last year as Apple’s more affordable iPhone option, replacing the iPhone SE.
 Now, reports indicate that the next version could follow the same approach with limited changes.
-Also Read: AirPods Pro with cameras?
-What Apple may be planning next
+Also Read: Apple’s sixth India store to open in Borivali this February: All details here

 This claim lines up with comments from Bloomberg’s Mark Gurman, who recently reported that the iPhone 17e would focus mainly on a chipset update.
 If accurate, the performance boost could be the main reason to consider the newer model.